-Because this process is specifically intended to catch LoA1 threats, the review team begins by revisiting the definition of these threats as it relates to their function.

-"Targetability - Inherently targetable and high utility threat operations are executed in a way that provides straightforward means to understand and predict the effect of an attack and provide a mechanism to control or time the attack.
+Because this process is specifically intended to catch LoA2 threats, the review team should begin with analyzing targetability.
+At LoA2, this means high utility threat operations are executed in a way that provides straightforward means to understand and predict the effect of an attack and provide a mechanism to control or time the attack.
 For example, an adversary with the ability to introduce new code into a system design can implement a broad number of malicious functions.
 A denial of service attack falls in this category if and only if it is possible for the adversary to control when it takes effect after the device is fielded.
-However, a simple reduction in reliability not tied to any trigger, which therefore cannot be controlled or timed in a controlled way, does not fall in this category."
+However, a simple reduction in reliability not tied to any trigger, which therefore cannot be controlled or timed in a controlled way, does not fall in this category.

-&lt;sup>5 Generator code that exists solely to add additional logging for debug should not be counted as generator code for these purposes.
+5 Generator code that exists solely to add additional logging for debug should not be counted as generator code for these purposes.
 Generator code added to make a simulation work must be reviewed carefully in the process below, but should not count as generator code for this purpose.